EOSIO/EEPs/EEPS/eep-1.md

 ### Role of an EEP editor

-For each new EEP that comes in, an editor does the following:
+#### For each new EEP that comes in, an editor does the following:

-Read the EEP to check if it is ready, sound, and complete.
-The ideas must make technical sense, even if they don’t seem likely to get to final status.
+* Reviews the EEP to check if it is ready, sound, and complete.
+* Verify the proposal makes technical sense, even if it does not seem likely to get to final status.

-The title should accurately describe the content.
+* Verifies the title accurately describe the content.

-Check the EEP for language (spelling, grammar, sentence structure, etc.), markup (Github flavored Markdown), code style.
+* Check the EEP for language (spelling, grammar, sentence structure, etc.), markup (Github flavored Markdown), code style.

 If the EEP isn’t ready, the editor will send it back to the author for revision, with specific instructions.

-Once the EEP is ready for the repository, the EEP editor will:
+#### Once the EEP is ready for the repository, the EEP editor will:

-Assign an EEP number (generally the PR number or, if preferred by the author, the Issue # if there was discussion in the Issues section of this repository about this EEP)
+* Assign an EEP number (generally the PR number or, if preferred by the author, the Issue # if there was discussion in the Issues section of this repository about this EEP).

-Merge the corresponding pull request
+* Merge the corresponding pull request.

-Send a message back to the EEP author with the next step.
+* Mark the EEP with a 'Ready for Review' status and schedule an ad-hoc EEP review meeting with the EEP author and EEP reviewers to discuss next steps

 Many EEPs are written and maintained by developers with write access to the EOSIO codebase.
 The EEP editors monitor EEP changes, and correct any structure, grammar, spelling, or markup mistakes we see.